MnM72809/jcd/README.md

 ## Features

-- **Fuzzy Matching**: Find directories even with typos or partial names
+- **Fuzzy matching**: Find directories even with typos or partial names
-- **Multiple Path Segments**: Navigate multiple directory levels at once
+- **Multiple path segments**: Navigate multiple directory levels at once
-- **Case-Insensitive**: Automatically handles case differences
+- **Case-insensitive**: Automatically handles case differences
 - **Lightweight**: Written in C for fast execution
+- **Custom back keyword**: Choose your own keyword to navigate a directory level higher (',' in the example)

 ## Building